haotian-c/SoS_time_shift_DL/README.md

 /project_root
-│── /CMA_tracking                   # Common mid-angle tracking, including beamforming and phase shift tracking │── /full-wave simulation           # Full-wave simulation using k-Wave simulation toolbox and with GPU configuration │── /ray_tracing_synthesis          # GPU-accellerated ray-tracing synthesize to convert natural image to SoS map and then compute time-shift map
+│── /CMA_tracking                   # Common mid-angle tracking, including beamforming and phase shift tracking │── /full-wave simulation           # Full-wave simulation using k-Wave simulation toolbox and with GPU configuration │── /ray_tracing_synthesis          # GPU-accellerated ray-tracing synthesis to convert natural image to SoS map and then compute time-shift map
 │── /pytorch_SSIM_module            # PyTorch implementation of SSIM loss for training │── /model_training                 # pretraining using ray-tracing synthesized data and finetuning with full-wave simulation data
 |── /demo_of_training_and_inference # Runable demo with minimal environment requirement